-Taylor Swift made honorary Mayor of Tampa for upcoming tour stop
+Taylor Swift made honorary mayor of Tampa for upcoming tour stop

 “Mayor Swift has a nice ring to it,” Castor added.
 “We can’t wait to welcome you and your fans to Tampa (Taylor’s Version).”

-In addition, the City of Tampa will be lighting Old City Hall, the Tampa Riverwalk, and several downtown bridges red in honor of Swift’s Eras Tour.
+In addition, the city planned to light Old City Hall, the Tampa Riverwalk, and several downtown bridges red in honor of Swift’s tour.